 Diary of Abandonment

-Laura Stotts is the creator of Diary of Abandonment, a project dedicated to documenting historic homes, cemeteries, and the overlooked places that hold America’s past.
+Laura Stotts is the creator of Diary of Abandonment, a project centered on historic homes, cemeteries, and overlooked places that hold America’s past.

-Through her work, she connects these spaces to the lives and stories behind them, encouraging others to preserve their own family history before it’s lost.
+For more than a decade, she has explored rural landscapes, uncovering traces of lives once lived.
+Through photography, genealogy, cemetery preservation, and public presentations, her field work connects these spaces to the stories behind them, encouraging others to preserve their own family history before it’s lost.

 -